 Osteopathy is a system of diagnosis and treatment for a wide range of musculoskeletal conditions.
 It works with the structure and function of the body, and is based on the principle that the well-being of an individual depends on the skeleton, muscles, ligaments and connective tissues functioning smoothly together.

-To an osteopath, for your body to work well, its structure must also work well.
+For your body to work well, its structure must also work well.
 So osteopaths work to restore your body to a state of balance, without the use of drugs or surgery.
-Osteopaths use touch, physical manipulation, stretching and massage to increase the mobility of joints, to relieve muscle tension, to enhance the blood and nerve supply to tissues, and to help your body?s own healing mechanisms.
+Osteopaths use touch, physical manipulation, stretching and massage to increase the mobility of joints, to relieve muscle tension, to enhance the blood and nerve supply to tissues, and to help your body’s own healing mechanisms.
 They may also provide advice on posture and exercise to aid recovery, promote health and prevent symptoms recurring.

 All osteopaths in the UK are regulated by the General Osteopathic Council (GOsC).
 It is against the law for anyone to call themselves an osteopath unless they are registered with the GOsC, which sets and promotes high standards of competency, conduct and safety.

-If you are not sure if Osteopathy can help you, please telephone the Practice and ask to speak to Chris, Ben or Kate who will discuss your condition with you.
+If you are not sure if Osteopathy can help you, please telephone the Practice and ask to speak to Chris or Kate who will discuss your condition with you.